OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/03-servo-h-bridge.md

 ### A Closer Look at the Code

-// TODO: introduce reading user input here instead of in 05-oled-changing-settings
+// TODO: remove and replace with whatever you introduce above - tuples probably won't work in this situation

 In this tutorial, we put together knowledge from the previous tutorials to control a DC motor with Python.
 We're now **receiving user input** interactively, allowing us to change the script's behaviour in real-time.
 On top of that we mixed in Python **tuples** to codify the output we wish the PWM controller to send, and in doing so baked in failsafes to protect hardware from erroneous signalling.
 Finally, we used a **lookup table** to track and translate the input from the user into the output sent to the controller.